International roughness index: Measurement

 Dynamic measurements of the road profile are done with vehicle mounted instruments.
 The approach consisted of a sensor (initially ultrasonic but later laser) which measures the height of the vehicle relative to the road.
 An accelerometer is double integrated to give the height of the sensor relative to datum.
 The difference between the two is the relative elevation profile of the road.
 This elevation profile is then processed through the quarter-car algorithm to obtain the IRI.
 The most common approaches see the IRI measured in each wheelpath.
 The two wheelpath IRIs need to be combined to obtain the overall IRI "roughness profile". for the lane.
 There are two ways this can be done.
 A 'half-car' (HRI) model simulates the vehicle travelling along both wheelpaths, while a 'quarter car' model simulates one wheel on each wheelpath and the average is the lane IRI.
 The quarter-car approach is considered more accurate in representing the motion felt by users and is most common.

 A major issue with the profilers has to do with their contact areas compared to the footprint of a tyre.
 The latter is much larger than any of the static/slow speed Class 1 profilers or a typical laser profilometer.
 This can be addressed with a 4-inch or 6-inch line laser mounted in the wheelpaths to mimic the tire patch width.
 Or a high definition scanning laser can be used which create a 3D model of the pavement surface.
-An example of this is the Pavemetrics system which has been adopted by many different OEM suppliers of network-level profilometer equipment around the world.
+Two examples of this are the Pavemetrics system and the XenoTrack-True Solid State Lidarwhich have been adopted by many different OEM suppliers of network-level profilometer equipment around the world.
 In addition to measuring roughness this system also measures other key pavement attributes such as cracking, rut depth and texture.

 Less expensive alternatives to profilometers are RTRRMS which do not record the profile but rather are installed in vehicles and measure how the vehicle responds to the pavement profile.
 These need to be calibrated against IRI to obtain an estimate of the IRI.
 Since RTRRMS are generally affected by pavement texture and speed, it is common to have different calibration equations to correct the readings for these effects.

 RTRRMS can be grouped into three broad categories and are generally IQL-3 except arguably most cell phone based systems which are IQL-4: